 - 60% are unlikely to return to a site later if they encounter an error.

 - 65% trust a business less when they experience a website problem.

 And while the public sector can face similarly exorbitant costs related to downtime and IT issues—the failures of the Healthcare.gov site launch ballooned the budget from $100 million to over a billion dollars—there can be even more significant costs than just money.

 Technical issues and website crashes break down citizen satisfaction and trust, cause negative press, and perpetuate the notion that the public sector can’t keep up with the private sector in its digital transformation:

 - Only 18% of citizens believe customer experience is prioritized in government.

 - Negative defining moments effect citizen satisfaction four times more than positive defining moments.

 - Citizens who are satisfied with digital public services are nine times more likely to trust their government.

 In short, businesses and organizations use virtual waiting rooms to prevent downtime and ensure they deliver their visitors a fair and reliable experience.

 Now, the technically inclined might be wondering, “Why don’t they just scale up their servers and get more capacity?
-Why do they need a virtual waiting room?”
+Why do they need an online waiting room?”